akauppi/GroundLevel-firebase-es/packages/app/README.2-tests.md

 ### Test based development

-The other way is to keep `npm run dev` running, and edit both one's code and tests while keeping an eye on the test results.
+The other way is to keep `npm run dev` running, and edit both one's code and tests (and Security Rules) while keeping an eye on the test results.

 Have `npm run dev` running in the background.
 Then: